-Nearest campsite: Wyeside Club Site
+Nearest campsite: Rhandirmwyn Club Site.

-Achieving Dark Sky Park status in 2015, the Elan Valley is a breath-taking vale of man-made reservoirs.
-Nestled among the rugged Cambrian Mountains, the Elan Valley International Dark Sky Park is a fantastic location to pitch your tent and gaze at the stars.
+Achieving Dark Sky Park status in 2015, Elan Valley is a breath-taking vale of man-made reservoirs.
+Nestled among the rugged Cambrian Mountains, the Elan Valley International Dark Sky Park is a fantastic location to pitch up your tent and gaze at the stars.

 Over 45,000 acres of the Elan Valley is protected by law against light pollution, providing sanctuary for an abundance of wildlife and nature.
 For the best stargazing views, head to Claerwen Dam, Craig Goch, Pont Ar Elan or Teifi Pools.

 Awarded Europe’s first International Dark Sky Reserve in 2011, the Exmoor National Park is a diverse area of untamed moorland in North Devon.
 The area’s sparse population makes for some of the darkest skies in the UK - on a clear night, the naked eye can see over 3,000 stars!

 The Exmoor Dark Sky Reserve covers over 32 square miles, including some fantastic stargazing locations, such as Holdstone Hill, County Gate, Brendon Two Gates and Haddon Hill.

 In 2009, Scotland’s Galloway Forest Park not only became the UK’s first Dark Sky Park, but it was also the world’s very first Dark Sky Park.
 Today, over 300 square miles of tranquil valleys, jagged rock faces and heather-clad hills fall within the Gold Tier Dark Skies Park.